-Have you ever wondered where, exactly, does Spanish come from?
+Have you ever wondered where, exactly, Spanish comes from?

-Just how much did Spanish evolve over time?
-I mean, how different is the Spanish we hear and speak today from the language at different stages in its history?
+And how much did Spanish evolve over time?
+How is the Spanish we speak today different from the language in the past?

-It turns out, the Spanish we now know and love is the result of thousands of years of language development and cultural influence.
+It turns out the Spanish we now know and love is the result of thousands of years of language development and cultural influences.

-Let’s go on a journey to learn about the origin of the Spanish language and its evolution to today’s iteration of the language!
+Join me on a journey to learn about the origin and history of Spanish and its evolution to today’s varieties of the language.

 - The Spanish Language Today

 - FAQs About Spanish